maxim-zabolotny/kottans-frontend/README.md

 </details>

-Regarding the articles about Nttp, I learned a lot of new things in them, since before that I had only superficial knowledge
+Regarding the articles about HTTP, I learned a lot of new things in them, since before that I had only superficial knowledge